 Determining monthly living expenses is a crucial aspect of the home loan application as they help determine the borrower’s ability to afford the mortgage repayments along with their other financial obligations.

-The difference between your property’s value and the loan amounts secured by the property.
+Equity is described as the difference between your property’s market value and the existing debt/loan amounts secured by the property.

 Is the terms of a mortgage, it means a lender has given loan approval or provided funds to a borrower.